Dre Campbell Farm

 1. Pollinators

-It is estimated that without bees, the world would lose a major part of its daily supply [1].
+It is estimated that without bees, the world would lose a significant portion of its daily food supply [1].
 Thankfully, these beneficial insects are very industrious and carry pollen to pollinate plants every day.

 It is a mutually beneficial process, with them gathering the nectar from the flowers they visit.
 The importance continues as worker bees store this nectar to convert it into golden honey.